 Feminists and modern critics have been particularly critical of many of Freud's theories, pointing out that the assumptions and approaches of psychoanalytic theory are profoundly patriarchal (male-dominated), anti-feminist, and misogynistic (anti-woman).
 Karen Horney, a psychologist who followed Freud, saw the mainstream Freudian approach as having a foundation of "masculine narcissism."
 Feminist Betty Friedan referred to Freud's concept of "penis envy" as a purely social bias typical of the Victorian era and showed how the concept played a key role in discrediting alternative notions of femininity in the early to mid-twentieth century.

-some form of anxiety that interferes with only the first stage of psychosexual development, None of these answers is correct., some form of fixation that interferes with any of the 5 stages of psychosexual development, or some form of genetic abnormality
+some form of genetic abnormality, some form of anxiety that interferes with only the first stage of psychosexual development, None of these answers is correct., or some form of fixation that interferes with any of the 5 stages of psychosexual development